 House of Marley is a relatively new player on the audio scene, having been founded by Bob Marley’s son Rohan in 2008.
 The company focuses on consumer audio and most of their output is portable and designed with the distinct House of Marley look.
+Don’t forget you can also check out the Uplift 2 wireless review too.

 Today we’ll look at the Smile Jamaica Wireless in-ear headphones, which are an affordable and smart-looking neckband design.
 You can pick them up for $47.55 USD ($99 AUD, £39.99).
 The Smile Jamaica line also offers a wired version, which you can get for $33.50.